-Anvilicious: Often, whole episodes will include multiple characters will repeatedly state the moral the writers are trying to convey with the situation.
+Anvilicious: Often, whole episodes will include multiple characters who repeatedly state the moral the writers are trying to convey with the situation.

 Sex is the most prominently discussed topic in the whole show.
 There's even a short PSA at the end of every episode, that is usually about something that has already been pounded into audiences for the last few minutes.

 The character of Grace is rather anvilicious in her portrayal of an extremely good and pious Christian girl.
 There's also her brother Tom, who is both adopted and has Down syndrome.
 He is meant to be an endearing character, but many viewers find him to be a Jerkass.
 He also helps cement the idea that Grace's father died because she had sex.